 Where does it go?
 I’m talking about time and my journey through it.
-Time is a man-made affair which has been with us since, well, the beginning of time.
+Time is a man-made affair that has been with us since, well, the beginning of time.
 Did you see what I did there?

 You know all those little film clips we have in our mind?
 We can call them up and play them over as and when we like.
 A sort of personal Netflix stored deep within our brains.
 Memories, scenes from yesterday or many years ago.
 Conversations, situations, some funny, some sad, but all unique to ourselves.
-It might be something simple like catching a frog as a seven-year-old, or going on a family holiday and you wet the bed!
+It might be something simple like catching a frog as a seven-year-old or going on a family holiday and you wet the bed!
 Whatever the moment, it will be somewhere in the archive of your mind’s eye.

 Carl Jung could make Apple Pie